CerebralPalsyDeveloper/WeGo_SWE_SP2024/README.md

-# Instructions on how to set up at a later date.
+# Check folders for documentation on how to set up.
+More instructions here at a later date.